Synrgise/SynrgiseTypingTestScorm/README.md

    - Save the changes to the `imsmanifest.xml` file.

 4. **Local Testing:**
-   - To test the SCORM package locally, you can run the `index.html` file in your web browser.
-   - Alternatively, you can use Python to run a local web server:
+   - To test the SCORM package locally, you use Python to run a local web server:
      - **For Windows:**
        - Download and install Python from [python.org](https://www.python.org/downloads/).
        - Open Command Prompt and navigate to the folder containing the unzipped SCORM package.